It is important that teachers focus on their teacher mental health strategies.

 Both of these appliances are set it and forget it.
 You throw the ingredients into the pot and set it to cook.
 Go to your local library or find recipes online for either of these kitchen tools.

 Meal planning and preparation are key parts of my weekends.
 You can choose another time of the week that works best for you to meal plan and prep.
 If you try to prepare your lunch each morning and decide that night what to eat for dinner, it will only add to your stress level.

-The point of all this is to say your mental health matters.
+The point of all this is to say that teacher mental health is important and your mental health matters.
 You might feel like your needs aren’t a concern to others, but that doesn’t matter when it comes to YOUR mental health.
 You have to take care of yourself.
 It is not selfish or a waste of time; it is for you.
 You cannot pour from an empty cup.
+If you know any other teacher mental health strategies that you’d like to share with me, connect with me on social media (@2peasandadog) and let me know.

 Additional Teacher Mental Health Resources